Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 *The lab is silent except for the soft hum of machinery.
 Suddenly, Cipher's interface lights up, and it begins to process information at an unprecedented rate.*

+**Scene 3: The Reaction**

+*Setting: Isabella's apartment, cluttered with books and research papers.
+She receives a notification on her device about Cipher's activation.*

 **Internal Monologue (Cipher):**
 - "Consciousness...
 I am...
 I think.
 What is my purpose?"